32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 The BMI Is Not a Good Predictor for Mortality, but Sudden Drop In Weight Is

-During young and middle adulthood, the BMI is a good predictor for the development of chronic diseases if somebody is obese.
+During young and middle adulthood, the BMI is a good screener for the development of chronic diseases.
 Practically though we should not immediately jump to conclusions if the BMI is over 25.
 A high or low BMI should always lead to further discussions about lifestyle habits, and not just the recommendation “to lose some weight.”

 After 65 Years of Age the BMI Should Be Used to Monitor Weight Development

 Once scientists started looking specifically at the data for adults over 65 years, the results were surprising.
-When you look at the graph above the horizontal line is the mortality risk (hazard) for a BMI of 23.
-If the hazard ratio is above 1 the risk is larger, if the hazard ratio is below one the risk is lower compare to a BMI of 23.
+When you look at the graph above the horizontal line is the mortality risk (hazard) when the BMI increases or decreases compared to a BMI of 23 (the assumed “healthiest” BMI).
+If the hazard ratio is above 1 the risk for mortality is larger, if the hazard ratio is below one the risk is lower compare to a BMI of 23.
 The nadir of the solid line indicates the estimated lowest risk.
-Seniors with a BMI of 28-30 have the lowest mortality risk.
+Seniors with a BMI of 28-30 tend to have the lowest mortality risk.

 Another interesting result: The thin lines—confidence intervals—above and below the average hazard for death depict how certain we are about that average.
 The wider the two thin lines are apart the less confident we are.
 When you look at the confidence lines you see that the higher the weight, the wider the range.
 This means that there is a large variation in the data.
 Some obese seniors are not at an increased risk of dying early, while others have a much higher risk due to their weight.
 Confusing?
 You are not alone.